nikolaev-i/TTN-Varna/TTN Varna - we are back/TTN Varna.md

 ![test](images/mapper.jpg)

-We're super eager to deploy the next ones in the coming weeks, so stay tuned !
+We are still scouting for potential locations to deploy the rest of gateways.

+Super eager to see where this will lead us.
-VarnaLab team
+~VarnaLab team